nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/measuring_from_roi_manager.md

     ```javascript
     roiManager("Select", newArray(0,2));
     ```
-    In this case, we pass in an `array` of the indicies we would like to select (in this case, 0 and 2).
+    In this case, we pass in an `array` of the indices we would like to select (in this case, 0 and 2).

-??? question "Add lines to your macro to select the `nuclei` and `bax` ROIs from the ROI manager, and peform the addition and measurement"
+??? question "Add lines to your macro to select the `nuclei` and `bax` ROIs from the ROI manager, and perform the addition and measurement"
     ```javascript hl_lines="28 29 30 31"
     open("C:/Users/damian.dalle/OneDrive - Htechnopole/Desktop/course_test_data/bax_DAPI_overlay.tif");
     run("Split Channels");